NVSL/QuadClass-Resources/labs/Introduction-To-Eagle/README.md

 Here are the steps:

 1. For this, we will first begin creating a new library (You can also use the library where you are placing all your new components).
-Call the library "Logos.lbr".
+Call the library `Logos.lbr`.
 Put it in the `lbr` directory in your git repo for this lab.

 ![](images/artwork1.png)

-2. Go to Library -> Package and name this new package UCSD_LOGO, then press OK.
+2. Go to `Library -> Package` and name this new package UCSD_LOGO, then press OK.

 ![](images/artwork2.png)

 3. A new blank page will appear.
-Go then to File->Run UPL... and open the script named "import-bmp.upl".
+Go then to `File->Run UPL...` and open the script named `import-bmp.upl`.

 ![](images/artwork3.png)

 4. After this, a new message will appear.
 Press OK.
 Then search for the bmp image you want to transfer, in this case, we will transfer the UCSD logo.
 It is recommended that you change the image format to "Monochrome bmp" this means that the image will only have two colors, black and white.
-You can find the UCSD logo in your GitHub eagle-intro repository with the filename of "UCSD-logos-horizontal.bmp".
+You can find the UCSD logo in your GitHub eagle-intro repository with the filename of `UCSD-logos-horizontal.bmp`.

 ![](images/artwork4.png)